 Greenhouse Gas Emissions by Province and Territory

-Ontario's GHG emissions were higher than those from the other provinces in 1990 because of its large manufacturing industry.
-Alberta's emissions subsequently surpassed Ontario's significantly, increasing 46% since 1990--primarily because of the increase in production of petroleum resources for export markets.
-Ontario's emissions were reduced between 1990 and 2011 primarily because of the closure of coal-fired electricity generation plants.
-In 2011, the combined emissions from Alberta and Ontario represented 59% (35% and 24%, respectively) of the national total of 702 Mt.
+In 1990, Ontario's GHG emissions were higher than those from the other provinces because of its large manufacturing industry.
+Alberta's emissions subsequently surpassed Ontario's, increasing 56% since 1990, primarily due to the increase in the oil and gas industry for export markets.
+Ontario's emissions decreased between 1990 and 2015 primarily because of the closure of coal-fired electricity generation plants.
+In 2015, the combined emissions from Alberta and Ontario represented 61% (38% and 23%, respectively) of the national total.